JoeHogan/sharepoint-events-parser/README.md

 ### Why

 Recurring events on a SharePoint calendar are not stored individually; instead, the parent event contains the recurrence information stored as XML.
-The only other way I've seen to get recurrence data from a calendar list on the client side is to use the List.asmx web service.
-This is not necessarily a bad way to go, but working with the XML returned from that web service can be burdensome.
-This library uses pure JavaScript to parse out the information from recurring events into individual javascript objects so you can display them as such, either on a calendar of your own or in a list.
+The only other way I've seen to get recurrence data from a calendar list on the client side is to use the Lists.asmx web service.
+This is not necessarily a bad way to go, but working with the CAML for the query and the XML returned from that web service can be burdensome.

+This library uses pure JavaScript to parse out the RecurrenceData information on events into an array of individual javascript objects representing each instance of the recurring event.
+You can query calendar lists with a REST query, get back JSON data, and choose to parse it or not to get the recurring events.

 This has bee tested with SharePoint 2013 On-premises.